TLDR:

 Capabilities: Amplify their competence and calm

-Show how the vehicle helps orchestrate time, safety, comfort, and peace.
+Demonstrate how the vehicle facilitates the orchestration of time, safety, comfort, and family peace.

 Messaging and proof points: